felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 * 2020-03-17: Clarify pre-merge checks ([commit](https://github.com/felixmulder/felixmulder.github.io/commit/0ca30adab534d4000d3bbe0fad023bd9263705a6))

-[^post-merge]: When the change has actually been merged, we could still run a more comprehensive suite of tests or even the full suite of tests and propose an automatic revert if there's been any breakage to dependencies.
+[^post-merge]: When the change has actually been merged, we could still run a more comprehensive suite of tests or even the full suite of affected tests and propose an automatic revert if there's been any breakage to dependencies.
   This is an awesome thing that a hermetic build system can provide!